-Teri Shore leads advocacy efforts to protect open space and encourage good growth in Sonoma, Marin, and Napa counties.
+As Greenbelt Alliance’s Advocacy Director, Teri Shore leads advocacy efforts to protect open space and encourage climate-smart growth throughout the Bay Area.

 Previously, Teri directed oceans campaigns at Friends of the Earth (previously the Bluewater Network) focused on greening the world’s ports and shipping fleets, where she achieved stringent new passenger ferry-emissions standards and pollution laws for cruise ships and ocean-going vessels.